C01-Project-LADA/ladaland/product_backlog.md

     * Given the user is logged in, when they enter their passport country, then the system should display visa requirements for all countries based on that passport.
     * Given the user has more than one passport, when they enter both passport countries, then the user should see options for all passports.

-8. Аs an existing user, I would like to post about my trips and experiences, so that I can share them with others and inspire other travelers.
+8. Аs an existing user, I would like to post about my trips and experiences, as well as input which country this post relates to, so that I can share them with others and inspire other travelers.
 * Acceptance Criteria:
-    * Given the user is logged in, when they navigate to the “Create Post” section and enter text, images, or videos, then they should be able to successfully submit the post, which will appear in the travel feed.
+    * Given the user is logged in, when they navigate to the “Create Post” section and enter text, images, or videos, and select a country related to the post, then they should be able to successfully submit the post, which will appear in the travel feed.
     * Given the user has already created a post, when they choose "Delete Post," then the post should be permanently removed from the travel feed.
+    * Given the user is creating a post, when they try to submit it without selecting a country, then the system should display a validation message: "Please select a country for this post before submitting."

 9. Аs an existing user, I would like to rate other travellers' posts by liking or disliking them, so that I can express my opinion on the quality of the post.
 * Acceptance Criteria: